 A good tern for rare seabirds

-The Chesil Beach Little Tern Project is this week appealing for volunteers to help protect little terns this spring.
+The Chesil Beach Little Tern Project is appealing for volunteers to help protect little terns this spring.

 For eight years a partnership of organisations have worked together to help the Chesil Beach little tern colony, which had dropped in size from 100 pairs in 1997 to just 10 in 2008.
 Little terns are graceful seabirds that migrate from Africa to breed on UK beaches in summer.
 They have started to return to Chesil Beach, the UK’s most south westerly colony.

 Emily Brown, Weymouth and Portland Visitor Experience Officer for Dorset Wildlife Trust, says: